kevin-chen452/RecipeManager/README.md

 - You can save the state of my application by pressing the "Save recipes" button
 - You can reload the state of my application by pressing the "Load recipes" button

+## Phase 4: Task 2

+I chose to make a class robust.
+The class is the Recipe class, and the following methods have a robust design:
+- addIngredient
+- removeIngredient
+- setCookingTime
+- setRating
+- addInstructions